reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```
 In this example, the we call `getUser()` method to get user with specific id and then check its response.

-### Executing HTTP `HEAD` Request to Get Status of a Record
+### Executing a HTTP `HEAD` Request to Get the Status of a Record
 The `HEAD` method in HTTP can request information about a document without retrieving the document itself.
 It is similar to GET but it does not receive the response body.
 It's used for caching, resource existence, modification checks, and link validation.
 Faster than GET, it saves bandwidth by omitting response data, making it ideal for resource checks and link validation, optimizing network efficiency.

-Here is code to execute HTTP `HEAD` request to get status of a specific user record using a response handler:
+Here is the code to execute HTTP `HEAD` request to get status of a specific user record using a response handler:

 ```java
 public Integer getUserStatus(long userId) throws RequestProcessingException {